This post may contain affiliate links. Please read my disclosure and privacy policy.

 Keyword: cottage cheese pancakes

-If you try these cottage cheese pancakes, please leave a comment and star rating below letting me know how you like them.
+If you try these cottage cheese pancakes, please leave a comment and a star rating below to let me know how you like them.

 Megan Gilmore leaning on her white countertop.